So if you’re ready for strong, powerful arms, go ahead and take our 30-day arm toning challenge!

-For this arm workout challenge, you’ll be doing four weeks of upper body strength training using the heaviest weights you can manage.
+For this 30-day arm challenge, you’ll be doing four weeks of upper-body strength training using the heaviest weights you can manage.
 The challenge is simple.
-There are three workouts to complete each week.
-We suggest doing these on non-consecutive days, so that your muscles get some recovery time.
+There are three arm workouts to complete each week.
+We suggest doing these on non-consecutive days so that your muscles get some recovery time.
 On other days, you can do cardio, leg workouts, or ab workouts.

-So if you’re ready for strong, powerful arms, go ahead and take our 30-day arm toning challenge!
+So if you’re ready for strong, powerful arms, go ahead and take our 30-day arm training challenge!

 What You’ll Need: dumbbells from light to heavy, a bench, and (optional) a gym mat or towel for the floor